-Things to consider when using the Boise State color palette:
+When using the Boise State color palette:

 - Consider the tone of your project when utilizing color.
 Color should reflect the message that you are trying to convey.
-Over use of multiple bright colors can appear too primary.
+Overuse of multiple bright colors can appear too primary.
 Too many dark colors can appear somber.

 - Light colors have a tendency to be recessive and can get lost on a white-colored background.
-Boise State is bold and relentless.

 - Be careful not to try to use every color in the palette.
 The use of too many colors can have a negative effect.

-Please be aware that accent colors may not be used to cover more than 20% of a page.
+As a reminder, secondary colors may not be used to cover more than 20% of a page.

 CMYK: 100, 71, 10, 47